 A few weeks ago, I published on here why I don’t consume dairy.
 No yoghurt, milk, cream or cheese, since all those things are made out of milk.
 Today I want to elaborate on another products I don’t consume as a vegan: eggs.
 Alike dairy, this is something most people don’t understand.
 People ask me a lot of questions about it too.
 What about free-range eggs or eggs from the chickens in my own yard?
-I don’t consume any eggs, and here’s why.
+Here are the ethical reasons why I don’t consume eggs.

 Misconceptions in veganism

 As I said, just like with milk, people can’t comprehend why I don’t consume eggs.
 I hear mostly the same arguments: chickens produce eggs anyway, so why not eat them?
 And that is a difference from to cow milk, since cows don’t produce milk anyway.
 They produce that for their children.
 Chickens don’t.
 I have some different morals and arguments here, different from the arguments as to why I don’t consume dairy.